 “Most guests don’t know (about the unexplained occurrences) but they usually find out by the end of the night.
 Some guests leave at 3 or 4 a.m.”

 The inn has been featured in two Haunted Michigan travel books and appeared in a paranormal documentary and movie.
 It’s also found in the famous Pure Michigan website.
-However it appears that the Inn is no longer registering guests and their official web site has been taken down.
+However, it appears that the Inn is no longer registering guests and their official web site has been taken down.
 However, the owner did post that if you’re interested in staying at the B&B to message her.
 See the Sweet Dreams Inn Facebook Page.